-On the last track, we discussed Discipline Techniques to Avoid.
+In the last section, we discussed Discipline Techniques to Avoid.
 These included yelling, overuse of time-out, subtle consequences and sulking.

-Do you have the parents of a child with Asperger Syndrome who is making decisions about how to school their child?
+Do you have the parents of a child with Autism Spectrum Disorder who is making decisions about how to school their child?
 Do they prefer public school or private school?
 What suggestions have you made to them regarding their child’s special needs in the classroom?

-On this track, we will discuss effective parenting in choosing a classroom to facilitate building basic social skills.
+In this section, we will discuss effective parenting in choosing a classroom to facilitate building basic social skills.
 This will include small setting, orderly and predictable environment, real-life settings, learning by rote and part-to-whole sequences.
-As you listen, think about how you advise your clients with some of these same concerns.s
+As you listen, think about how you advise your clients with some of these same concerns.

 5 Guidelines for Effectively Choosing a Classroom

 I stated, "First, let’s discuss having a small setting.
-Children with Asperger Syndrome, as you know, require considerable individual attention.
+Children with Autism Spectrum Disorder, as you know, require considerable individual attention.
 Small work groups and the opportunity to break tasks down into very small steps tend to help them learn."
 Cherise stated, "I could see Mina getting that at home, and maybe in a public school…but I’d have to do a lot of investigation.
 What about transitioning to a changing environment?"

 Cherise stated, "I can see how this could be accomplished in a public school setting…I’ll tell you one thing, though…if Mina were home-schooled, she probably wouldn’t have half as many opportunities for social interaction with other kids, and I know that’s important, even if it is difficult for her."